chexma/checkmk_plugins/checkmk-2.3/datacore_sansymphony/README.md

 - Switch to your site user with `su - <your_site_name>`
 - Change into the folder where you downloaded checkmk, e.g. `cd /tmp`
 - Install the package with `mkp add ./datacore_sansymphony-<version>.mkp`
-- Install the package with `mkp enable datacore_sansymphony <version>
+- Enable the package with `mkp enable datacore_sansymphony <version>`
 - You can check if the package was successfully installed with the command `mkp list`
-- After the installation of the mkp you can delete the package file
+- After the installation of the mkp you can delete the downloaded package file

 More Informations about installing mkps on the command line: https://docs.checkmk.com/latest/en/mkps.html#_installation_of_an_mkp